 The HNC (Higher National Certificate) in Construction and the Built Environment is an introductory higher education qualification and offers a broad base of traditional construction subjects with specialist options allowing you to adapt the course to your particular career ambitions.
 You will study 8 modules in total in order to successfully complete the HNC award.
-Five of the modules you will study are core modules.
-The remaining modules can be chosen so that you can specialise in a particular area of interest.
 This qualification is ideal if you are returning to study after a gap.

 The continued development and regeneration of towns and cities in the UK has led to a continuous demand for suitably qualified professionals across all construction disciplines.
 The HNC in Construction is at an introductory undergraduate level and offers a broad base of traditional construction subjects with specialist options allowing you to adapt the course to your particular career ambitions.